-3.18 In addition to the impact of proposed development upon the WHS and its setting, applications for planning permission will also be considered against relevant policies in the Council's development plan, other supplementary guidance and the national policy framework.
+3.18 In addition to the impact of proposed development upon the WHS and its setting, applications for planning permission will also be considered against relevant policies in the Council's development plan, other supplementary guidance and National Planning Framework 4.
 Details can be viewed online or can be seen, and discussed, at the appropriate Council offices.